Cornelia Rau: Mental illness

 In October 1998, Rau was hospitalised for three months, after unstable behaviour probably brought on by a Kenja artistic festival.
 At the time, she was diagnosed with bipolar disorder, but doctors later diagnosed her with schizophrenia.
-At one point, doctors believed that Rau had schizoaffective bipolar disorder.
+At one point, doctors believed that Rau had schizoaffective disorder.

 Between January 1999 and March 2004, Rau was hospitalised several more times after further incidents of unstable behaviour.
 On several occasions, she disappeared for a few days, and sometimes she travelled overseas, but she had always returned or made contact with her family, usually with her sister, Christine Rau.
 On 1 December 2003, Rau disappeared, and was reported missing to the police by her family, but she soon returned.
 Rau was prescribed medication for her condition and was often re-admitted to hospital, but did not like the treatment because of its side effects.
 Eventually Rau's doctors and her family scheduled a community treatment order hearing for 18 March 2004, which would have compelled Rau to take her medication.